Contact a lawyer now

 Lack of Capacity

-If one or both parties lacked the mental capacity to understand the nature and consequences of marriage, the marriage may be considered voidable.
+If one or both parties lack the mental capacity to understand the nature and consequences of marriage, the marriage may be considered voidable.
 This could include cases involving mental illness, intoxication, or a lack of understanding due to age or cognitive impairment.

 Fraud or Misrepresentation

-If one spouse deceived the other about a fundamental aspect of the marriage, such as hiding a criminal history, a pre-existing marriage, or concealing important facts that would have influenced the decision to marry, the marriage may be annulled.
+If one spouse deceives the other about a fundamental aspect of the marriage, such as hiding a criminal history, a pre-existing marriage, or concealing important facts that would have influenced the decision to marry, the marriage may be annulled.

 Non-Consummation